13th - 24th August 2026

 Marymass is a traditional horse festival held every August in Irvine.
 Mixing traditional with modern, our 12 days of festivities means there is something for everyone!
-From horse racing to fireworks, parades, a funfair, jousting, dog show, live music and so much more.
+From horse racing to fireworks, parades, a funfair, our iconic greasy pole, live jousting, dog show, live music and so much more.
 Come and join us this August!

-Marymass 2024 might seem a long way off, but planning is already well underway!
+Marymass 2026 may still feel a long way off, but now is the perfect time to plan your visit.
 We have so many great events packed in to 12 days of festivities.
-Our event runs from our Opening Ceremony on Thursday 17th August at 8pm Live from Irvine Townhouse, through to Monday 28th August with our annual Flower Show.
-Check out some of our key 2024 events below
+Our event runs from our Opening Ceremony on Thursday 13th August at 8pm Live from Irvine Townhouse, through to Monday 24th August with our annual Flower Show.
+The parades, horse racing, Greasy Pole competition and vast number of free activities on Irvine Moor (Sat 22nd) are of course of main features.

 Fourth Port Parade